Flowminder/FlowKit/docs/source/install.md

 ## Developer Install</a>

+### Installation Requirements for Developers

+Just as for a regular installation, you will need `docker` and `docker-compose` (see [Installation requirements](#installationrequirements) above).

+During development, you will typically also want to run FlowMachine, FlowAPI and FlowAuth outside docker containers.
+This requires additional prerequisites to be available.

+- [Pipenv](https://pipenv.readthedocs.io/en/latest/) (to manage separate pipenv environment for each FlowKit component)
+- FlowMachine server: `Python >= 3.7`
+- FlowAuth: `npm` (we recommend installing it via [nvm](https://github.com/nvm-sh/nvm)); [Cypress](https://www.cypress.io/) for testing

+### Setting up FlowKit for development

 After cloning the [GitHub repository](https://github.com/Flowminder/FlowKit), the FlowKit system can be started by running `make up` in the root directory.
-This requires [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) to be installed, and starts the flowapi, flowmachine, flowdb and redis docker containers using the `docker-compose.yml` file.
+This requires Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) to be installed, and starts the flowapi, flowmachine, flowdb and redis docker containers using the `docker-compose.yml` file.

 FlowKit uses [pipenv](https://pipenv.readthedocs.io/) to manage Python environments.
 To start a Python session in which you can use FlowClient: